1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 3. Set the targeting criteria.

-5. At last, select “Show blank space” or if you want to show ads from another URL, then select “Show ads from another URL”.
+5. At last, select “Show blank space,” or if you want to show ads from another URL, select “Show ads from another URL”.

 Many publishers believe that Above-the-fold ads receive lesser viewability than Below-the-fold ads.
-Yes, a BTF ad can have higher viewability but you shouldn’t rely on this.
-The performance of ad fold locations keeps changing with various factors such as devices.
+A BTF ad can have higher viewability, but you shouldn’t rely on this.
+The performance of ad fold locations keeps changing with various factors, such as devices.

 Additionally, we all know video demands often have higher eCPMs than display.
 So, enable out-stream video ads to compete with display ad inventories on mobile web inventories.